fairlearn/fairlearn/CONTRIBUTING.md

 ## Developer certificate of origin

 Contributions require you to sign a _developer certificate of origin_ (DCO) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://developercertificate.org/.

+Contributions require you to sign a _developer certificate of origin_ (DCO) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://developercertificate.org/.